-PSA vs. PSAgA: What's the Difference?
+PPE vs. PPEgA: What’s the difference?

 PPE (Personal Protective Equipment)

-PPE (Personal Protective Equipment against Falls)
+PPE (Personal Protective Equipment against Falls from a Height)

 The main difference: scope and purpose